Kim Kardashian Jealous Of Khloe’s Body? Plans To Outshine Her Amid Hair Debut

 Kim Kardashian is “irritated” by people saying that Khloe Kardashian has the best body.
 According to Hollywood Life, Kim plans to outshine her younger sister and step up her game in the gym.

-36-year-old Kim Kardashian West is used to being the center of attention in the Kardashian-Jenner family.

-However, Khloe Kardashian has bounced back from her divorce with a rockin’ hot body, a new reality series, a new denim line, and a new boyfriend!
+Thirty-six-year-old Kim Kardashian West is used to being the center of attention in the Kardashian-Jenner family.
+However, Khloe Kardashian has bounced back from her divorce with a rockin’ hot body, a new reality series, a new denim line, and a new boyfriend.

 JUST DROPPED on goodamerican.com!
 Our new @goodamerican Bombshell denim shorts are here!
 Perfect for festival season and summertime!! #GoodAmerican????????